 Jessica Weaver manages the Tribune's year-round events program as well as all things Texas Tribune Festival.
 Before joining the Tribune in 2015, she worked in the Center for Russian, East European and Eurasian Studies at the University of Texas at Austin, for South by Southwest and as a freelance copywriter.
 A Houston native, Jessica holds a history degree from the University of Texas at Austin.

 Todd Wiseman previously worked at the Austin School of Film and Synthetic Pictures and interned for director Richard Linklater.
 At the Tribune, Todd has helped develop the Stump Interrupted series, which won a national Edward R. Murrow award.
+He also co-produced the award-winning documentary, "Beyond The Wall."
 A Fort Worth native, he graduated from the University of Southern California with a dual degree in film and English.
 Read Articles by Todd Wiseman

 Amanda Zamora leads the Tribune’s audience growth and engagement efforts.
 A native Texan, Amanda joined the Tribune in 2016 after spending 13 years on the East Coast working for news organizations including The Huffington Post Investigative Fund, The Washington Post and ProPublica.
 Amanda got her start as a cub reporter at the Austin American-Statesman after graduating from the University of Texas.
 She strives to leverage her storytelling, digital and audience skills to create journalism that actively engages people in the issues that matter most to them.
 When she’s not poring over spreadsheets, she’s (hopefully) dancing, cooking or traveling the world.
 Read Articles by Amanda Zamora